bitmark-inc/docs/bitmark-references/bitmark-node-software/mining.md

 Difficulty is a way to decide which hash is valid, higher difficulty means harder to find a valid hash.

-difficulty is stored in floating point d range from 0 ≤ d < 1, difficuty value is 1/d.
-The hash of 256 bit is composed as following two parts:
+difficulty is stored in floating point d range from 0 ≤ d < 1, actual difficuty value is 1/d.
+Difficulty value is encoded as a 57 bit mantissa, normalised to most significant bit to be 1 and can be dropped leaving 56 bits to store:

-    [8 bits] [248 bits]
+    [56 bits] [8 bits] = 64 bits unsigned value
-    exponent mantissa
+    mantissa  exponent

+mantissa is right shifted by exponent +8 from most siginificat bit.

+Examples:
+the "One" value:                00 ff  ff ff  ff ff  ff ff represents the 256 bit value:   00ff ffff ffff ffff 8000 0000 0000 0000 0000 0000 0000 0000 0000 0000 0000 0000
+value:                          01 ff  ff ff  ff ff  ff ff represents the 256 bit value:   007f ffff ffff ffff c000 0000 0000 0000 0000 0000 0000 0000 0000 0000 0000 0000